Pet Shop Boys: Yes (2009–2011)

-They released the November single Ultimate, preceded by the single "Together".
-In 15 November 2010, they adapted The Most Incredible Thing, a fairy tale by Hans Christian Andersen, opened at Sadlers Wells in London on 17 March 2011.
-The story has been adapted by Matthew Dunster and features choreography by Javier de Frutos.
-It features former Royal Ballet star Ivan Putrov, animated films created by Tal Rosner, and orchestrations by German composer Sven Helbig, who worked with the band in 2005 as a co-producer for Battleship Potemkin.
+Pet Shop Boys composed a ballet, The Most Incredible Thing, based on a fairy tale by Hans Christian Andersen, which opened at Sadlers Wells in London on 17 March 2011.
+The story was adapted by Matthew Dunster and the ballet was choreographed by Javier de Frutos.
+It featured former Royal Ballet star Ivan Putrov, animated films created by Tal Rosner, and orchestrations by German composer Sven Helbig, who worked with the band in 2005 as a co-producer for Battleship Potemkin.

 Elysium and Electric (2011–2015)

-On 28 September 2011, Pet Shop Boys announced that they had written 16 songs for their next studio album and expected to start recording the new songs in November 2011 for release in Autumn 2012.
+On 28 September 2011, Pet Shop Boys announced that they had written 16 songs in preparation for their next studio album.
 In the meantime, Format, an album of the duo's B-sides from 1996 to 2009, was released on 6 February 2012 as a sequel to their earlier B-side collection Alternative.
-Format entered the UK charts at No.26 on 12 February 2012.
+Format entered the UK charts at number 26 on 12 February 2012.

 On 21 November 2011, the Beyond Theatre Award was presented to Pet Shop Boys and the director of The Most Incredible Thing, Javier de Frutos.
 The award was introduced and presented by the artist, film director and occasional PSB collaborator Sam Taylor-Wood.